codingLyfe/pwp-photo-gallery/README.md

 ### Edits &amp; Suggestions
 - **Move the `/images` directory inside `/documentation` so they don't get mixed up with the rest of the project.
 I see this fix is leftover from the Milestone One feedback!
 This needs to be done prior to development.**

+## Final PWP Feedback
+Nice work on creating a simple, attractive and functional gallery website for your sister's artwork.
+You've done a great job getting FancyBox up and working well with a moderately large number of images.
+The images are a little bit too large for standard web applications (they're all over 1MB in size), so it might lag a little on a mobile data connection, but we've talked about this stuff already - and it's not a point of primary focus here.

+Your code looks great, the project is set up to spec, and the contact form looks like it's working fine.

+Nice work - your final PWP Milestone passes at [Tier III](https://bootcamp-coders.cnm.edu/projects/personal/rubric/).
+Your cumulative PWP score is [32/40](https://bootcamp-coders.cnm.edu/projects/personal/rubric/#sample-score) (20/40 is passing).

+- Milestone 1: Tier IV
+- Milestone 2a: Tier III
+- Milestone 2b: Tier III
+- PWP Final: III

+### Edits &amp; Suggestions
+- Placing your sister's name in the image `alt` text would be good for Google image search if she's wanting to promote her work.
+- Setting a fixed width & height on `.img-thumbnail` (in the CSS) might be a quick way to make the thumbnails all a consistent size - this quick approach would/could skew the thumbnail images a bit though.
+- The scroll on mobile gets a bit long - I might consider adjusting that by placing the thumbnails 2 per row on small screens - this would bring the page length up a bit.
+This can be done with just a small change in the column classes.
+- Thumbnail layout in the "Abstract" section is not centered like the others on the mobile view.
+This can be fixed with some simple adjustments to the bootstrap column classes in that section.